davidfeng88/CollisionViz/README.md

 ### The map
 During the visualization, markers representing collisions appear on the embedded Google Map at the corresponding time recorded in the NYPD database, so the number of collisions on the round clock (e.g. 13:00) might be overrated. the current map time and the number of collisions on the map are updated simultaneously.

 The user can toggle four layers on and off the map.
-The Heatmap layer shows a heatmap based on all the collisions on 6/22/2017.
+The Heat map layer shows a heat map based on all the collisions on 6/22/2017.
 One injury is counted as five normal collisions (where nobody was injured or killed).
 One death is counted as 100 normal collisions (fortunately the number of deaths is 0 on that day).
 The Traffic layer shows the real-time (user time) traffic information.
 The Transit layer displays the public transit network.
 The Bicycling Layer renders a layer of bike paths, suggested bike routes and other overlays specific to bicycling usage.
-By default, the Heatmap layer is turned on while the other three are turned off.
+By default, the Heat map layer is turned on while the other three are turned off.

 ### Collision details
-When the user click on the marker on the map, a box containing details of the collision appears.
+When the user clicks on the marker on the map, a box containing details of the collision appears.
-The columns where value is `0` (e.g. number of persons injured) or `null` and the `id` column are not shown.
+The columns where the value is `0` (e.g. number of persons injured) or `null` and the `id` column are not shown.

 The time stored in the database is in `datetime` type and is in [Coordinated Universal Time (UTC)](https://www.wikiwand.com/en/Coordinated_Universal_Time).
 The local time in New York City is UTC-04:00 (with daylight saving time).